git/git.github.io/General-Application-Information.md

 * Write a detailed application explaining their project.

 * Discuss their project by posting drafts of their application on the mailing-list long before the deadline.
+See the "Note about getting involved early" below.

 In your application, and in the discussions related to projects you are interested in, it is a good idea to: